-New housing primarily suitable for local people, especially for starter families and the elderly, will be supported within appropriate village locations, so that the distance to travel for public transport, recreational activity, shopping etc., is reasonable the settlement boundaries of Longdon and Upper Longdon.
+New housing suitable for local people, especially for starter families and the elderly, will be supported within the settlement boundaries of Longdon and Upper Longdon.

-Conversion of non-residential properties to residential use, and windfall residential development on previously developed 'brownfield land' will be considered on their meritssupported, provided the general design principles of local character, massing, appearance etc., are respected and that such development does not lead to creeping encroachment into the Green Belt, leading to a merging of settlementsadversely impact on the openness of the Green Belt.
+Conversion of non-residential properties to residential use, and windfall residential development on previously developed 'brownfield land' will be supported, provided the general design principles of local character, massing, appearance etc., are respected and that such development does not adversely impact on the openness of the Green Belt.